-The organisation must (each financial year): -
+ESPO must (each financial year): -

-- (a) conduct a review of the effectiveness of the system of internal control, and, - (b) prepare an annual governance statement;
+- (a) conduct a review of the effectiveness of the system of internal control, and, - (b) ESPO has also elected to prepare an annual governance statement.

 ESPO has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
 The review of effectiveness is informed by the work of the senior managers and Leadership Team within ESPO who have responsibility for the development and maintenance of the governance environment.